Alejanpro/InitialFlutter/README.md

 }
 ```

 The mechanism for locating providers can be abstracted.
-A dht can be plugged in or a centr
+A dht can be plugged in or a centralized
+db query.
+The bitswap api lo